HarrierPanels/ansible/README.md

 Based on the requirements described, complete the following tasks:
 #### Task 1
 For this task, you will install Ansible, set up a sample project, use ad hoc Ansible commands, and get some facts about your managed servers.
 Also, you will write your very first playbook.

-Task:
+**Goals:**

-    Install Ansible to your control machine.
+- Install Ansible to your control machine.
-    Using ad hoc commands, do the following tasks on the node1 and node2:
+- Using ad hoc commands, do the following tasks on the node1 and node2:
-        Test a response from node1 and node2 using the Ansible module ping.
+    - Test a response from node1 and node2 using the Ansible module ping.
-        Run the uname -a command on the managed nodes.
+    - Run the uname -a command on the managed nodes.
-        Check uptime.
+    - Check uptime.
-        Install the htop package on the managed nodes.
+    - Install the htop package on the managed nodes.
     Add the managed nodes to the inventory group managed_nodes.
 You can use either the default inventory location or create a new inventory file in the location you prefer.
     With an ad hoc command, please make sure is everything runs correctly:
         Print the host names of the managed_nodes group from Ansible-facts.